 • frequently changing sexual partners;

-• with hormonal disruptions;
+• with hormonal imbalances;

 • women during menopause;